AthenZ/k8s-athenz-identity/README.md

 pod.
 It is primarily responsible for creating a CSR for the application workload and requesting a certificate from Athenz ZTS.
-SIA is mounted with a bound Kubernetes service account JWT issued with an audience specific to the identity provider, “athenz-identityd” (can be Athenz service of identity provider).
+SIA is mounted with a bound Kubernetes service account JWT issued with an audience specific to the identity provider, “athenz-identityd” (can be the Athenz service of identity provider).

 These are the steps the SIA container follows to retrieve an identity:
-1. Creates a new private key and signs a CSR with the subject common name as “<athenz-domain>.<athenz-service>”, required SANs, etc.
+1. Creates a new private key and signs a CSR with the subject common name as “athenz-domain.athenz-service”, required SANs, etc.
-2. Constructs an Athenz InstanceRegisterInformation object with the CSR and the bound service account JWT as attestation data
+2. Constructs an Athenz InstanceRegisterInformation object with the CSR and the bound service account JWT as attestation data.
-3. Makes a request to ZTS for the postInstanceRegister API call.
+3. Makes a request to ZTS to the postInstanceRegister API call.
-4. ZTS forwards the attestation data and CSR details to the identity provider for validation
+4. ZTS forwards the attestation data and CSR details to the identity provider for validation.
-5. Certificate is minted and returned to the SIA container
+5. Certificate is minted and returned to the SIA container.
+6. SIA writes the certificates to a directory for the application to consume.

 ### Identity Provider
 Identity provider is an Athenz Copper Argos callback provider which validates requests for new identities.
 It runs as a deployment in the cluster and has an in-memory cache of all running pods.

-There are the steps the Identity provider follows to validate an identity:
+These are the steps the Identity provider follows to validate an identity:
 1. Validate the bound service account JWT of the attestation data is valid, this involves either making a request to the Kubernetes TokenReview API or using public key validation.
-2. Validate a pod which is requesting the identity is actually running within the cluster.
+2. Validate the pod which is requesting the identity is actually running within the cluster.
 3. Validate the CSR details including IP, SANS, common name, etc.

 The above checks are implemented using OPA rego policies.

-#### Open Policy Agent (OPA) in the Identity Provider
+#### Using Open Policy Agent (OPA) for the Identity Provider
 OPA provides a policy evaluation engine and a Rego language to write the policies.
-The most common use case of OPA in kubernetes is for admission control.
+The most common use case of OPA in Kubernetes is for admission control.
 It is deployed as a pod and the admission control checks are written as rego policy checks and loaded on the OPA as configmaps.
 If the admission checks require to lookup any kubernetes object, OPA provides replication (cache) setup for cluster